Wasserstein Stability for Persistence Diagrams: Consequences for topological summaries

-In the rest of this section, we examine in more detail Lipschitz stability as relates to linear representations of persistence diagrams, providing neccessary conditions.
-We also consider persistence landscapes which are one of the most common forms of non-linear representations.
+To this end, we first examine how Lipschitz stability relates to linear representations of persistence diagrams, providing necessary conditions.
+Finally, we also consider persistence landscapes \cite{bubenik2015statistical} which are one of the most common forms of non-linear representations.
 We prove negative Lipschitz stability results for all $L^p$ function norms of persistence landscapes where $p<\infty$.
+We begin with the general result: